UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 - Characters List
   - The character's family
-  - the beavers
+  - The beavers
-  - the Native Americans
+  - Squatter Thomas
-  - the other Gold-rushers
+  - Merchant

 - Textures:
   - Font for the game text: something western or old-fashioned.